 Calls for public submissions were advertised in the local community newspaper, an online submission facility was made available on the City of Joondalup website and letters were sent to directly affected residents living in close proximity to the proposed sites.
+A total of 65 letters were sent to residents living in close proximity of the proposed site on Reserve 43290 (formerly known as Lot 1), while 44 letters were sent to residents living near Scenic Drive.
 Hard copies of the study were also made available at all library facilities, customer service centres and administration buildings throughout both the Cities of Wanneroo and Joondalup.